Here’s what to look for when selecting a hotel or Airbnb during a holiday trip, and how to lower your personal risk during your stay.

 Experts say if you’re going to pay to stay somewhere, make sure your host is taking the pandemic seriously.

-The first step is to check websites for what steps hotels and other facilities are taking to protect guests.
+As Butler pointed out, the first step is to check websites for what steps hotels and other facilities are taking to protect guests.

 “I think that as long as the hotels and Airbnbs are transparent about what measures they are taking to make sure that it is safe for people to come and stay with them, it should be OK,” said Dr. Gabriela M. Andujar Vazquez, an infectious disease physician and associate hospital epidemiologist at Tufts Medical Center in Massachusetts.